ad-freiburg/winerli-2.0-final/README.md

 The local `input` directory already contains two files with a few (shortened) pages from Wikipedia which can be used for both an example aliasmap generation as well as ER/RL, and one with just a few paragraphs of non-Wikipedia text that can only be used for EL/ER.

+If you are working on a machine from the AD chair at the Technical Faculty at the University of Freiburg you should leave away the `EVALUATION` and the `MAPPINGS` arguments to use the evaluation files that are located in `/nfs/students`.

 ### Build the aliasmap

 **To build an aliasmap from a file of your choice, you need change to the following variables in `./env/aliasmap.env`:**